-Do you find it impossible to grow thick beard hair?
+Do you have bad facial hair or simply lack good beard growth?
 If you’ve tried everything, there’s a new hair restoration procedure that can implant facial hair to your face.
 Really!

 A Beard Transplant is an outpatient procedure that takes hair follicles from other parts of your body and grafts them into facial areas where you want hair growth.
 The restoration process can be done for bald or thin areas on the chin, mustache, sideburns and cheeks.